 If you have been charged with a more serious offence or have a complicated matter, you can apply for a grant of legal aid (if eligible), or get private representation.
 We will then assess your application for legal aid against our guidelines to determine whether legal aid should be granted.

 These services may also be able to give you with legal advice or help.

 Community legal centres - many CLCs provide free legal advice and information on criminal law matters.
 Check with them to see if they can help with your matter.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation on criminal law matters.

-These organisations may also be able to help with your matter.
-They do not provide legal advice.
+These organisations may also be able to help.
+They don’t give legal advice.

 State Penalties Enforcement Registry (SPER) is responsible for the collection and enforcement of unpaid infringement notice fines, court ordered monetary fines and Offender Recovery orders issued in Queensland.
-You can make arrangements to pay SPER an amount each week/fortnight/month.
+You can make a SPER payment plan to pay in instalments each week/fortnight/month.